 It makes sense to associate documents with data.
 For example, a payroll system knows the rate of pay and many other data elements, and it is valuable to see the supporting documents that go with the data, such as the offer letter or the last pay change form.

-Some HR systems have added the ability to attach documents to individual personnel records.
+Some human resources document management technology systems have added the ability to attach documents to individual personnel records.
 Documents are attached to an employee’s record, and uploaded documents are available when a system user is viewing information for that employee.
 This is a one-dimensional approach that addresses a simple view of an employee by attaching documents to employee data.
 It is helpful for a quick review, but generally does not meet the multi-dimensional requirements of an HR department.

 This approach leverages existing systems, so it may have a low cost of entry.
-If you are using a hosted HRIS environment (meaning your vendor runs it and you pay to use it), then you may encounter digital storage costs for adding significant volumes of attached document images, and your HRIS system could incur slower performance as these documents may be stored directly in the system’s database:
+If you are using a hosted human resources information system (HRIS) environment (meaning your vendor runs it and you pay to use it), then you may encounter digital storage costs for adding significant volumes of attached document images.
+Your HRIS system could also incur slower performance as these documents may be stored directly in the system’s database.

 You probably have an established security model for your HRIS, so attached documents will follow that model.
 The challenge will be to ensure that the level of granularity of access in your HRIS is appropriate for document attachments.
 You may allow managers to see employees’ pay levels, but not their health issues.

 If you attach merit increase forms and health insurance forms to the employee record, can the manager see both, or are they segregated?
-Often, an attachment model does not address the nuances required to secure all of the HR document types.
+Often, an attachment model does not address the nuances required to secure all types of HR document resources.

 Attached documents should be encrypted, and when someone views a document, it should be a secure session.
-If the only way to transmit a document is as an email attachment, then there is a gaping hole in the security of handling this highly confidential personal information.
+If the only way to transmit a document is as an email attachment, then there is a gaping hole in the document management technology security handling this highly confidential personal information.